DarioCattelan/DarioCattelan.github.io/content/Lore/Creatures/Axiomatics/Tankedyr.md

 # Overview

+> [!NOTE] Pathfinder Possible Ancestries
-*Pathfinder possible ancestries:* Kholo, Catfolk, Ratfolk, Vanara, Minotaur, Tengu,  Kobolds
+> Kholo, Catfolk, Ratfolk, Vanara, Minotaur, Tengu, Strix,  Kobolds, Awakened Animal

 Tankedyr are a race of animal-like [[axiomatic mortals]] created by [[Graedor The Merchant]].
 Like [[Fey Folk]], their appearance varies greatly, but they are fundamentally a single species.